 You see, it's not too difficult to differentiate Arabicum & Obesum desert roses.
 For us, we remember the Arabicum as the Big Guy.

 We don't have a nickname for the Obesum yet, but we're thinking about the Popular Guy, maybe?!
 Hopefully the post has given you a better idea of how to identify these two species when you get one for yourself.

 If you want a much more in-depth look into these two gorgeous beauties, here are:

-For an endless exploration into the Adenium family, click this post card right here:
+For an endless exploration into the Adenium family, check out the Species List:

 If you have any other ideas, please let us know!
-With that said, cheers and happy growing.
+With that said, cheers and happy growing–and peace.